 Copyright law has a direct impact on encouraging creativity.
-At the same time, there is a need to ensure that it doesn’t create barriers for cultural and scientific participation and access to knowledge.
+At the same time, there is a need to ensure that it does not create barriers for cultural and scientific participation and access to knowledge.
 In this regard, limitations and exceptions play an important role.
-Whether for purposes of education, translation, or archiving, limitations and exceptions to copyright law have drawn increasing attention at the international level.
+Whether for purposes of education, translation or archiving, limitations and exceptions to copyright law have drawn increasing attention at the international level.

-Recognising this, the December 2014 report to the Human Rights Council by UN Special Rapporteur in the field of cultural rights, Ms. Farida Shaheed, referenced ICTSD research to recommend the exploration of multilateral agreement on copyright limitations and exceptions.
+Recognizing this, the December 2014 report to the Human Rights Council by UN Special Rapporteur in the field of cultural rights, Ms. Farida Shaheed, referenced ICTSD research to recommend exploring multilateral agreements on copyright limitations and exceptions.
 Similarly, ICTSD research and analysis on these issues was quoted by various academic and policy sources throughout the year.

-Access to medicines
+Access to Medicine

 Public health priorities demand that access to pharmaceuticals and the affordable pricing of medicines are ensured within the domestic IP framework.
 The recent Ebola crisis has demonstrated the importance of addressing market failures in the development of medicines for neglected diseases.
 Developing countries are increasingly conscious of, and proactive in, incorporating permissible flexibilities into their domestic regimes.